mersocarlin/mersocarlin.com/posts/2020-05-25-atomic-money-from-a-spreadsheet-to-a-side-project.md

 Tracking expenses is not an easy task.
 Some folks use apps, some others use a spreadsheet and some don't even bother (or care) where their money is going.
-After all, a positive balance on the bank account is what really matters.
-Regardless of the methodology people adopt to get there.
+After all, a positive balance on the bank account is what really matters, regardless of the methodology people adopt to get there.

 I started my expense tracking journey years ago and since then I've been tracking them on an (almost) daily basis.
 And after some time, I realised I had a use case for building my own side project and level up new skills along the way.